 Symptoms associated with the presence of RWA include:

-Russian wheat aphid is no longer a notifiable pest, however DPI is still interested in reports of RWA sightings in NSW and can provide diagnostics.
+Russian wheat aphid is no longer a notifiable pest, however DPI is still interested in reports of RWA sightings in NSW (in particular northern NSW) and can provide diagnostics.

 Photographs of symptoms and/or aphids can also be sent to: email@example.com

 An aphid sample may be required for accurate identification.